TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 <sub>ALL4</sub>

-??? question "ALL4 - [Click to show/hide]"
+??? question "Description - [Click to show/hide]"

     {! include-markdown "../../includes/cf-descriptions/all4.md" !}